 Residents are encouraged to attend professional meetings.
-Allowances are available at the discretion of the program director.
-Financial support is available to residents presenting a lecture, abstract or poster at a regional or national meeting.
-At the discretion of the program director, residents may be provided with time away as professional development to present at a regional or national meeting.
+At the discretion of the program director time away and financial support may be provided to present at a regional or national meeting.

 Residents will be provided food in the hospital cafeteria and for conferences as needed.

 Two monogrammed white coats are provided for the internship year.
 One additional monogrammed white coat will be provided for each subsequent training year.

 Residents are provided with access to free parking in lots on hospital premises.

 A resident lounge designed for relaxation and socialization is in the GME area.
 Residents are provided with individual lockers to store their belongings.

 Call rooms are provided in the main graduate medical education (GME) area.

 Residents have access to a robust set of wellbeing resources.
 Texas Health provides a confidential Employee Assistance Program that offers assessment, short-term counseling and referral services, crisis response, assistance with locating available childcare, health and wellness incentives, financial services, and legal assistance.
 Residents also have access to the Better Together Tuesday sessions that occur virtually the second Tuesday of each month, featuring specific skills that strengthen our connection to each other and the care we give our patients.
 In addition, residents can participate in quarterly interdisciplinary Schwartz Rounds, a safe container to discuss the nonmedical issues we face in caring for patients and families.
 Residents can also take part in quarterly Well Being Index where they can track their well-being.
 Finally, the program incorporates retreats and workshops to help residents maintain work-life balance and prevent burnout.